aryn-ai/quickstart/sycamore-local-development-example.md

 from sycamore.scans.file_scan import JsonManifestMetadataProvider
 ```

 b.
 Next, we will include the creation of a metadata file that enables our demo UI to show and highlight the source documents when clicking on a search result.
-In this example, the demo UI will pull the document from a publically accessible URL.
+In this example, the demo UI will pull the document from a publicly accessible URL.
 However, you could choose to host the documents in Amazon S3 (common for enterprise data) or other locations accessible by the demo UI container.

 ```python
 metadata = {